Asperamanca/cpp_eventhandler/WRAPUP.md

 - If you are somewhere in-between, you may choose the "Inheritance" solution.

 This is what I mean when I write "it depends...".

+## Material listed in code
+TODO

+## Further material
+-) What are regular types, and why should I care? - "Regular, Revisited" by Victor Ciura -) Why should I care about value semantics? - "Value Semantics: Safety, Independence, Projection & Future of Programming" by Dave Abrahams
+-) Advice on type-safe programming: "Typically C++, But why?" by Björn Fahller -) Just generally recommended: "Coping with other people's C++ code" by Laura Savino